 Overview

-The revised draft Community Engagement Strategy (CES) and Community Participation Plan (CPP) are on public exhibition from Thursday 28 October 2025 until Tuesday 25 November 2025.
+The revised draft Community Engagement Strategy (CES) and Community Participation Plan (CPP) was on public exhibition from Thursday 28 October 2025 until Tuesday 25 November 2025.

 The Community Engagement Strategy is a high level commitment from Council on how we engage with the community so that your input is sought on projects, plans and strategies, such as this!